-A No-Header Packet (NHP), i.e., a packet consisting only of a payload, is defined and MAY be used when only sequencing must be conveyed, i.e., when all header fields are either unchanged or follow the currently established change pattern.
-In addition, there are some considerations for the use of the NHP (see 4.3, 4.5 and 4.6).
+A No-Header Packet (NHP) is a packet that consists only of the payload of the original packet.
+The NHP MAY be used when only the sequence information needs to be conveyed to the decompressor.
+In other words, the NHP can be used when all header fields are either unchanged or follow the currently established change pattern.
+In addition, there are some considerations for the use of the NHP (see sections 4.3, 4.5, and 4.6).
 An LLA compressor is not allowed to deliver NHP packets when operating in R-mode.